SAP/luigi/docs/authorization-configuration.md

 The OpenID Connect configuration allows you to specify the **automaticSilentRenew** option.
 When set to `true`, Luigi attempts to automatically renew the token in the background before it expires.
 Be aware that this mechanism requires the browser to support [third-party cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Third-party_cookies).

-It is possible to detect whether the user's browser supports the mechanism by using the script in the [`third-party-cookies`](https://github.com/SAP/luigi/tree/master/core/third-party-cookies) catalog.
-Deploy these files on a **different domain** than your main application and set **thirdPartyCookiesScriptLocation** to `init.html` file.
+To detect whether the user's browser supports the mechanism, use the script in the [`third-party-cookies`](https://github.com/SAP/luigi/tree/master/core/third-party-cookies) catalog.
+Deploy these files on a domain different from your main application's and set **thirdPartyCookiesScriptLocation** to the `init.html` file.
 During initialization, Luigi detects the cookies support and produces a warning in the console if cookies are disabled in the user's browser.

 When Luigi fails to renew the token and then logs the user out, it adds the following query parameters to the logout page redirect URL: `?reason=tokenExpired&thirdPartyCookies=[VALUE]`.
 Luigi replaces the **VALUE**  with one of the following:
 - `disabled` means that third party cookies are disabled.